Home

 When is CO₂ laser indicated?

-Cervical CO₂ laser has precise and limited indications.
-It applies to lesions where the diagnosis is already established with certainty by colposcopy and biopsy, and where destruction without histological analysis is acceptable.
-Any lesion suspected of high grade requires conisation, not laser.
+The CO₂ laser has precise and well-defined indications.
+It is offered for lesions where the diagnosis is already firmly established by colposcopy and biopsy, and where we can accept destroying the tissue without keeping a sample for analysis.
+Any more serious or suspicious lesion requires conisation, not laser.

 Persistent CIN 1